dangrie158/cc-franz/USBController/README.md

 The Code can be compiled with AVR-GCC by using the provided makefile.
 It is configured to send the Input Data of a HID Gamecontroller via UART

+Files in USB_Shield originated or extended from Stefan Seibert, comments in files also:
+/utils.h + /utils.c - For sending data or debug information via UART
+/usb_wifi.cpp - main file, for initiation of USB Protocol and sending commands /hidjoystickrptparser.h + /hidjoystickrptparser.cpp - modified and extended to handle input correctly

 /WebSocket_Client
-this is the project for a websocket client for the ESP8266 WIFI module It needs the esp_open_sdk (https://github.com/pfalcon/esp-open-sdk) for being compiled correctly.
+this is the firmware for a websocket client for the ESP8266 WIFI module It needs the esp_open_sdk (https://github.com/pfalcon/esp-open-sdk) for being compiled correctly.
 It can be compiled to flash the ESP8266.
 It is configured to send the via UART received USB Control Data as WebSocket Messages.

+Files in WebSocket_Client originated from Stefan Seibert, comments in files also:
+/user/user_main.c - firmware main file for creating a HTTP Server in ESP8266 /user/websocketd.h + /user/websocketd.c - For creating a Websocket Connection as Server extended from a old version from Daniel Grießhaber where WebSocket worked as client not as server.

 HID Based Game Controller